Uzbekistan

 Same-sex sexual activity is prohibited under the Criminal Code 1997, which criminalises ‘sodomy’.
-This provision carries a maximum penalty of two years’ imprisonment.
+This provision carries a maximum penalty of two years’ imprisonment with or without an obligation to live in a certain area for one to three years.
 Only men are criminalised under this law.

 A former Soviet Union state, Turkmenistan gained its independence in 1991.
 Although Russia and most former Soviet states opted not to criminalise same-sex sexual activity in their new criminal law regimes of the 1990s, Turkmenistan was one of two which chose to continue criminalising after the Soviet Union dissolved (the other being Uzbekistan).

-There is some evidence of the law being enforced in recent years, with LGBT people being occasionally subject to arrest, though reports are sporadic.
-There have been few reports of discrimination and violence being committed against LGBT people in Turkmenistan in recent years, but that is likely attributable to the authoritarian and repressive system of government in the country.
+There is evidence of the law being enforced in recent years, with LGBT people being subject to arrest and imprisonment.
+There have been reports of discrimination and violence being committed against LGBT people in Turkmenistan in recent years.

 In August, the police arrested and detained some 30 suspected gay men in the city of Turkmenabat.

-A report by Kyrgyz Indigo and ILGA Europe recited the account of a 25 year-old gay man who was arrested on charges of ‘sodomy’.
-He was allegedly lured by law enforcement to a ‘trap flat’ through a dating site, where he was immediately detained.
-The report also documented other arrests, often in order to extort money.
+A report by ILGA Europe recited the account of a gay man who was arrested on charges of ‘sodomy’.
+He was allegedly lured on a fake date by law enforcement through a dating site, where he was immediately detained, beaten and tortured.
+A study published by the NGO Kyrgyz Indigo reported the detention of more than 20 men in Ashgabat in similar targeted attacks between August and September, often in order to extort money.

 A report by Human Rights Watch recounted the story of an 18-year-old man who was arrested for being gay and subjected to a forced anal ‘examination’.
 According to the man, around 20 people were detained for same-sex sexual activity along with him.
 They were tortured in detention, and then all were sentenced to two years’ imprisonment under article 135.